 Financing schemes for ICM projects are varied across the EU.
-When designing the regulatory package, financing schemes need to be considered as a broad category.
-To avoid delays in scale-ups, harmonisation of financing rules for ICM infrastructure needs to respect the principle of subsidiarity by developing a broad scope.
+When designing a legislative proposal, financing schemes need to be considered as a broad category.
+To avoid delays in scale-ups, harmonisation of financing rules for ICM infrastructure needs to respect the principle of subsidiarity.
 This means that different ways of state aid as well as private financing models need to be explicitly allowed under the incoming legislative initiative, while ensuring a level playing field.
 Ownership structures play a significant role too, which have been discussed above.